RELIEF AFTER VIOLENT ENCOUNTER - IONIA/MONTCALM, INC.

 • Answers and responds to crisis calls.

-• Engages in legal advocacy activities on behalf of victims to obtain personal protection orders and other protective orders.
+• Engages in legal advocacy activities on behalf of survivors to obtain personal protection orders and other protective orders.

 • Participates in assigned community awareness activities, which may or may not take place during regular business hours.